 - A combination of teaching methods including group seminars, lead lectures, individual tutorials and online resources

 - Staff with extensive experience in a range of psychology and psychotherapeutic settings

 Information for international students

-International students must hold a qualification equivalent to a UK first or second class hours degree All international students for whom English is not their first language are required to achieve IELTS 6.5 or equivalency
+International students must hold a qualification equivalent to a UK first or second class honours degree.

 Course contact details